raspberrypilearning/flappy-astronaut/worksheet.md

 # Flappy Astronaut

 While astronauts are kept pretty busy while on the ISS, they still need to grab a few minutes of relaxation time every now and then.
-As there are two Raspberry Pis with Sense HATS up there with them, a little game of flappy astronaut would be the perfect way to unwind after a hard day's work in zero g.
+As there are two Raspberry Pis with Sense HATs up there with them, a little game of Flappy Astronaut would be the perfect way to unwind after a hard day's work in zero g.

 ## Setting up the Sense HAT